Deep neural networks can stably solve high-dimensional, noisy, non-linear inverse problems: Numerical experiments

-Once again, we set $(a,b) = (0,1)$, $P_W$ as in Section \ref{sec:Volterra} along with $Q_D$ the sampling operator on $D$ equidistant points in $[0,1]$.
+Once again, we set $(a,b) = (0,1)$, $P_{W, \lambda}$ as in Section \ref{sec:Volterra} along with $Q_D$ the sampling operator on $D$ equidistant points in $[0,1]$.
 Then, the inverse of the operator

 will be approximated by the realization of a four-layer NN with 100 neurons per layer.
+Notice that $\mathcal{M} = \widetilde{F}((0,1)^d)$ is a $(M,\delta)-$covered submanifold and Theorem \ref{thm:LipschitzFunctionOnManifoldBetterEstimate2} can be applied.
 For different values of $\delta$ and $D$ and for $d=4$, the mean squared errors are visualized in Figure \ref{fig:Volt3}.
 In addition, in Figure \ref{fig:Volt4} the mean squared errors for $d=8$ are depicted.
 As previously stated, the increase in the intrinsic dimension $d$ yields a substantial increment in the error.